corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 In Corda, flows automate the process of agreeing ledger updates.
 They are a sequence of steps that tell a group of nodes how to achieve a specific ledger update, such as issuing an asset or making a deposit.
 Each node enacts as part of the transaction and they communicate using these flows in point-to-point interactions, rather than a global broadcast system.
 Network participants must specify what information needs to be sent, to which counterparties.

-Top-level flows that we're interested in in this tutorial encapsulate the business logic behind the interaction between the users and your CorDapp.
+In this tutorial, top-level flows refer to those that encapsulate the business logic behind the interaction between the users and your CorDapp.
 They can have multiple subflows and can be started via RPC.
-However, not all top-level flows rule interactions with users, some could be, for example, admin or maintenance flows.
+However, not all top-level flows govern interactions with users, some could be admin or maintenance flows for example.

 The Corda-provided subflows are common tasks performed in Corda, such as gathering signatures from counterparty nodes or notarising and recording a transaction.
 As a developer, you only need to implement flows for the business logic of your specific use case.